 This is an original design, but it does make me think of Planescape: Torment when I look at it, thus the name!

 Another of Dr. Zeph's* mad experiments!
 This is an Alien Latin Groovy Minimalist Thingamabob with numerous unique forms of dyslexia-inducing ambiguity.
 It reads surprisingly well at small size!

 Experimental brush/pen thing.
 Has a slightly spooky look.
 Because of their tapering curves, many glyphs can render with a "split" or "stencil" look about them.
 This is due to software-imposed limitations on vector rendering.
 Designs which share this property can be considered Pseudostencils.

 This design is not informed or inspired by any existing typographical traditions.
 I set out to make the "claw" bricks (as I call them) into a font and this is the result.

 I wondered what a plain version of Candylander would look like, so I made this. :D

-Experimental font made with the new pizza slice brick. :D
+The first of a kind - an experimental font made with the new pizza slice brick. :D